truonghm/mlops-backend-example/README.md

 cd pf-backend
 ```

 2. Create a new Python environment for isolation.
-If you use `conda`, you can use the following commands:
+If you use `conda`, you can run:

 ```
 conda create --name pf python=3.8